birromer/ros-intervals-docker/README.md

 }
 ````

+In those lines I set the shared folder as *ros/*, which is where I have my catkin workspace, simulator stuff, etc. I also mount another folder inside it for my use, but I imagine you'll need to set it up differently.

 After sourcing the your new shell configuration all you gotta do is run `ros-start` and a tmux session will start.
-In case of doubt the command key has been remapped for C-a and the ? still works for help.
+In case of doubt the command key has been remapped to C-a and the ? still works for help.

+In this